SGFGOV/vibe-shop/README.md

 # vibe-shop
 A custom shop built in hours instead of days that it normally takes

-# GroStore Monorepo

-Monorepo for GroStore e-commerce platform using Turbo.
+Monorepo for vibe-shop e-commerce platform using Turbo.

 ## Structure